threefoldtech/0-flist/README.md

   --create <root>       create an archive from <root> directory

-  --backend <host:port> upload/download files from archive, on this backend
+  --backend <host:port> upload/download files from archive, on this backend --password <pwd>      backend namespace password (protected mode) --token <jwt>         gateway token (gateway upload) --upload [website]    upload the flist (using --token) on the hub

   --list       list archive content
-  --action        action to do while listing archive:
+  --merge      do a merge and add argument to merge list
-                    ls      show kind of 'ls -al' contents (default) tree    show contents in a tree view dump    debug dump of contents
+               the --archive will be the result of the merge merge are done in the order of arguments --action     action to do while listing archive: ls      show kind of 'ls -al' contents (default) tree    show contents in a tree view dump    debug dump of contents